simap/MicDelta/MicDelta report.md

 1. Electret microphones were used and 10K bias resistors were added.
 2. The analog filters were modified to pass a larger range of frequencies, with the 2nd low pass filter removed.
 3. An 8x8 WS2812 / SK6812 8x8 LED matrix display was added and connected to the USB power supply.
 4. Microphones are placed about 100mm apart along opposite ends of each axis, attached to the back of the display, facing in the opposite direction.
+This gives good time delta information up to about 1,700Hz where the delay hits 180 degrees and the direction can't be determined.

 ## Peripherals

-* Timers generate triggers for ADCs, and are used for microsecond timekeeping.
+* Timers generate triggers for ADCs (TIM3), and are used for microsecond timekeeping (TIM2).
-* The PGA peripheral is used to boost the microphone signal.
+* Four PGA peripherals are used to boost the microphone signal.
-* ADCs sample microphone signals from the PGA and trigger DMA.
+* Four ADCs sample microphone signals from the PGAs and trigger DMA.
 * DMA copies data from the ADCs to circular buffers.
 DMA is also used for the console (ping-pong) and WS2812 driver (one-shot).
 * The DAC is used to generate a programmable reference voltage used in combination with the PGA to keep the biased microphone signal within range after amplification.
 * A UART is used to generate WS2812 / SK9822 compatible data streams for these addressable (smart) LEDs.
 A UART is also used for the serial console.